CowboyTim/perl-docker/README.md

 Similar, other tools can be run like this:

-  `$ docker run -it -rm aardbeiplantje/perl:5.32.0 /opt/bin/perldoc POSIX`
+  `$ docker run -it --rm aardbeiplantje/perl:5.32.0 /opt/bin/perldoc POSIX`

 # Images